danielbyomujuni/WorldSystem/README.md

 When a player creates a new world you can also set a template which will then be cloned.

+# How to help making this resource better
+- Contributing code
+- Creating useful issues
+- Helping other users
+- Leaving a good review
+-

 # Useful links
 - Download Resource: https://www.spigotmc.org/resources/49756/
 - Contact author on spigot (rather consider to create an issue here): https://www.spigotmc.org/conversations/add?to=Butzlabben